Babur (cruise missile): Design

 The Babur's airframe is made up of a tubular fuselage, with a pair of folded wings attached to the middle section and the empennage at the rear along with the propulsion system.
 Propelled by a jet engine (turbojet), the Babur has a maximum speed of approximately 550 mph.
 Launched from ground-based mobile transporter erector launchers (TELs), the Babur can be armed with both conventional and nuclear warheads and has a reported range of 750 km.
 On launch, a booster provides additional thrust to accelerate the missile away from the launch vehicle.
 After the launch the wings unfold, the booster rocket is jettisoned and the jet engine started.
-The missile is stated to have a high degree of maneuverability, allowing it to "hug" the terrain, and "near-stealth" capabilities.
-Terrain-hugging ability helps the missile avoid enemy radar detection by utilizing "terrain masking", giving Babur the capability to penetrate enemy air defence systems undetected.

-The Babur's guidance system uses a combination of inertial navigation systems (INS), terrain contour matching (TERCOM) and GPS satellite guidance.
-The guidance system reportedly gives the missile pinpoint accuracy.
-GPS access is not guaranteed under hostile conditions so the latest production models have also reportedly incorporated the Russian GLONASS.
+Babur's guidance system reportedly uses a combination of inertial navigation systems (INS), terrain contour matching (TERCOM) and GPS satellite guidance.
+Pakistan claims the missile has a high degree of maneuverability and can utilize it's TERCOM to help the missile avoid enemy radar detection by utilizing terrain masking, improving the chances of penetrating enemy air defence systems undetected.
 Future software and hardware updates could include the European Union's GALILEO and China's BeiDou Navigation Satellite System.

-An upgraded variant tested on the 14 December 2016 included upgraded avionics where now the missile is able to accurately hit land and sea based targets without the aid of GPS.
-Also the missile is able to hit targets more accurately.
+Pakistan has been converting and engineering its traditional Agosta-90B class submarines into cruise-missile submarines.
+However, enabling Babur being launched from a submarine was difficult for Pakistan because the Agosta-class submarines (both 70A and 90B) of Pakistan Navy do not have vertical launching system.
+Babur is designed to be cold launched horizontally through torpedo tubes in the absence of vertical launch systems.
+This enables the weapons to be kept in knockdown assembly form.
+Babur-III has a range of 450 km and can be used as a second-strike capability.